KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

         # Other stuff
 ```

 Unlike the procedural approach taken by Andrei Cioara, Raegon Kim splits the program into functions.
 Encapsulated in a function, `os.walk()` is called twice, to create both "Recently Modified" and "Categories" sections.
-He also creates a category table of contents with entries that link to the categories via `relative` path.
+He also creates a "Categories" table of contents with entries that link to the categories in the README.md via `relative` path.

 Raegon Kim's `os.walk()`, encapsulated in `tils()`